Tim Saunders

 Tim Saunders is a Cornish poet and journalist primarily writing in the Cornish language who also writes in the Welsh, Irish, and Breton languages.
 He is resident in Cardiff but is of Cornish descent.
-He is a bard of the Gorsedh Kernow, a literary historian and editor of 'The Wheel' – an anthology of modern poetry in Cornish 1850–1980.
+He is a literary historian and editor of 'The Wheel' – an anthology of modern poetry in Cornish 1850–1980.
 High Tide is a collection of his own poems in Cornish from the years 1974 to 1999.
+He was made bard of the Gorsedh Kernow in 1998, taking the bardic name Bardh Gwerin (Poet of the People).

 Tim's daughters, Gwenno and Ani Saunders, were formerly singers with the British indie pop girl group The Pipettes, with Gwenno also playing the keyboards, and are now solo artists.